ChengtaoLi/dppnys_icml2016/README.md

 # ReadMe

-Code for the paper

-"Fast DPP Sampling for Nyström with Application to Kernel Methods", Chengtao Li, Stefanie Jegelka, Suvrit Sra,
+Code for our ICML paper "Fast DPP Sampling for Nyström with Application to Kernel Methods".
+See gaussdpp_mc.m for usage.
-ICML 2016

-For usage see gaussdpp_mc.m